AryanAhmadChaudhary/Stock-analyzer-tool/README.md

 ## Overview

 This project presents a real-time stock market SWOT analyzer tool that leverages the MCP (Model Context Protocol) to connect with Claude for data processing and natural language interaction.
 It also includes a PDF-to-voice generation module for improved accessibility and reporting in the web interface.
 The system collects and analyzes real-time financial data, provides actionable insights, and converts summarized reports into speech format.
-This approach aims to bridge the gap between financial data complexity and user accessibility.

 ## Key Features

 *   **Real-Time Stock Data Retrieval:** Fetches current and historical stock market data using APIs like Alpha Vantage.
 Supports custom time-frame queries and multiple stock tickers.